deadlydog/deadlydog.github.io/_posts/2024-11-16-Prevent-NuGet-package-vulnerabilities-from-breaking-the-build.md

 This new NuGet audit feature means that if you have `TreatWarningsAsErrors` enabled, your code may no longer compile, even if you haven't changed the code.
 Some examples of when this could happen include:

-- You update Visual Studio / NuGet on your local machine, so you can no longer build the code locally.
+- You update Visual Studio / NuGet on your local machine to a version generates new vulnerability warnings, so you can no longer build the code locally.
 - Your build server updates Visual Studio / NuGet, so the build server can no longer build the code (e.g. GitHub or Azure DevOps agents).
 - A vulnerability is discovered in a NuGet package that your project uses and it is added to <https://github.com/advisories/>.